VinayBR03/Face-Liveness-Detection/README.md

 ├── templates/
 │   └── index.html            # Frontend for the web application
-├── app.py                    # Flask web server to deploy the TFLite model ├── convert_to_tflite.py      # Converts the trained PyTorch model to TFLite ├── create_dummy_dataset.py   # Generates a placeholder dataset for testing ├── dataset.py                # PyTorch custom Dataset for loading clips
+├── app.py                    # Flask web server to deploy the TFLite model ├── convert_torch_to_onnx.py  # Converts the trained PyTorch model to ONNX ├── convert_onnx_to_tflite.py # Converts the ONNX model to TFLite ├── create_dummy_dataset.py   # Generates a placeholder dataset for testing
+├── dataset.py                # PyTorch custom Dataset for loading clips
-├── model.py                  # Defines the MultiModalLivenessModel architecture
+├── model.py                  # Defines the PyTorch model architecture
 ├── predict.py                # Standalone script for quick inference tests
 ├── train.py                  # Script to train the PyTorch model
 └── requirements.txt          # Python package dependencies
 ```

 ## Setup & Installation

+### Prerequisite: Python Version

+This project requires **Python 3.10**.
+The dependencies, especially for model conversion, are not compatible with newer Python versions.
+Please ensure you have Python 3.10 installed before proceeding.

 1.  **Clone the Repository**
     ```bash